 - Create a team culture

-Influence your first follower to share your movement to get more following.
+Influence your first follower to share your movement to get more followers.
 Cultivate good leadership by working with your followers, having them take responsibility, and building trust.
 This approach will empower your team to work towards your mission.

 - Launch the venture

 Start with your ideas, however small they are.
 Keep dreaming big by solving one social problem after another.
 Tackle issues by applying and remodeling existing solutions in the world rather than developing new ones.

 Perform root cause analysis to understand the problem, get feedback from people (project designers, stakeholders, etc.), and develop solutions suited to meeting their needs.

 Do appropriate research from the community to learn the various ways to solve the problem sustainably then develop a solution.
 You should also research the social business landscape to understand how other players are changing the world.
 Make Google your friend or use trade networks, such as the Social Enterprise Alliance.

 Once you implement the solution, collect feedback and reflections from the beneficiaries.